Why work at camp?

 A schedule of Staff Meetings for various camp areas will be made available in the spring prior to the camp season

 Additional camp meeting will be coordinated by Rick and Jacque by camp or area

-An ACA Learning Module will also be a part of this year’s staff development
+An ACA Learning Module will also be a part of any new staff member

 SCHEDULE TO FOLLOW SOON!